TFNN/TFNNv3/README.md

 int  loadNetwork(network* net, const char* file);

 // debugging
+void layerStat(network* net);
+/*
-void layerStat(network* net); // a method of getting a concise overview of network weights per layer
+    This is a method of getting a concise overview of network weights per layer in the form; layer: min avg max

+    That's the min, average, and max weight in the specific layer.

+    That is enough to give you a good idea of how the weights are scaling per layer during the training process.
+*/

 // accessors
 void setWeightInit(network* net, const weight_init_type u);